 - Make a dedicated time and space to talk about this in the daytime.
 This should be earlier in the day, and separate to the bedtime routine.
 Talking through difficult feelings too close to bedtime can raise anxieties, which can stop your child from feeling sleepy.

 - Drawing out your feelings about the situation as a family (using coloured pens and paper) can open up conversations and be a good place to start.

 - If you find that your children are wanting to talk through their worries at bedtime, it may be helpful to note these on a piece of paper together and put them in a box.
-Alternatively, you can give them to a Worry Monster or Teddy Bear to look after overnight.
-Then find a time the next day to look at the worries together.
+Alternatively, you can give them to a Worry Monster or teddy bear to look after overnight.
+Find a time the next day to look at the worries together.
 It is very important that worries are talked through together with a suitable adult so that they are not ignored.

-Read more information about coronavirus (COVID-19), including actions we are taking to care for patients and to reduce the risk of spreading the infection.
+Read more information about coronavirus, including actions we are taking to care for patients and to reduce the risk of spreading the infection.